RyterINC/nacl-package-builder/README.md

 CONTAINER_ID=$(docker run -d --name nacl nacl:test 2>&1)
 docker cp ${CONTAINER_ID}:/tmp/pynacl_layer.zip .
 ```
-these commands will copy the `pynacl_layer.zip` directory into your current directory.
+these commands will copy the `pynacl_layer.zip` package into your current directory.
 You will need to upload this as a layer for your lambda function as documented in the blog post.